 Following the amendment of the U.S. Equity Plan and the Israel Equity Plan in January 2014, we reserved a total of 19,000,000 ordinary shares under the two Equity Plans together.
 Commencing December 31, 2014, on December 31st of each year, the number of Reserved and Authorized Shares (as defined below) under both Equity Plans together shall be automatically reset on such date to equal 10% of the number of ordinary shares issued and outstanding on such date (provided that the number shall not be less than the number of outstanding awards granted under the Equity Plans as of such date).
-The number of "Reserved and Authorized Shares" under the Equity Plans shall equal the sum of (i) the number of ordinary shares reserved and authorized under the Equity Plans for outstanding awards granted under the Equity Plans as of such date, and (ii) the number of ordinary shares reserved, authorized and available for issuance under the Equity Plans on such date.
+The number of "Reserved and Authorized Shares" under the Equity Plans shall equal the sum of (i) the number of ordinary shares reserved and authorized under the Equity Plans as of such date, and (ii) the number of ordinary shares reserved, authorized and available for issuance under the Equity Plans on such date.

-As of December 31, 2015, we had granted options to purchase an aggregate of 24,546,690 ordinary shares under the Equity Plans combined, of which options to purchase 12,738,500 ordinary shares were outstanding on that date.
-The option exercise prices range between \$26.47 and \$83.59 per share.
-As of December 31, 2015, we had granted an aggregate of 5,486,034 RSUs and PSUs under the equity plans combined, of which 968,717 RSUs and PSUs were outstanding on that date.
+As of December 31, 2016, we had granted options to purchase an aggregate of 27,256,690 ordinary shares under the Equity Plans combined, of which options to purchase 12,577,750 ordinary shares were outstanding on that date.
+The option exercise prices of the outstanding options as of December 31, 2016 range between \$29.49 and \$84.77 per share.
+As of December 31, 2016, we had granted an aggregate of 6,115,569 RSUs and PSUs under the equity plans combined, of which 1,131,933 RSUs and PSUs were outstanding on that date.